 The Home Office has published details of how it intends its EU settlement scheme to work.
 Immigration rules can be found at Appendix EU and caseworker Guidance.
 It was announced on 21.1.19 that there will not be any fee for applying.

 The aim of the scheme, as stated in the foreword, is that "EU citizens living in the UK, along with their family members, will be able to stay and continue their lives, with the same access to work, study, benefits and public services that they enjoy now.
 Existing close family members living overseas will be able to join them here in future".
 The introduction stresses the value placed on the contribution EU citizens and their family members have made to the UK and that "We want those who have chosen to make their home in this country to stay here permanently".

-We have put together some FAQ's together with the University so please check the 'settled status' scheme pages on University website.
+We have put together some FAQ's together please see below.

 To keep up to date with all the rapid changes in rights for EU nationals we recommend that you also you use the following sources: